shalivan/pxl.ink/_posts/ART/17-01-01-Modeling_Foliage.md

   - Paint masks: sss,
   - Veins and celular patterns
   - Vines to subsurface mask!

-**Material**
-- color
-    - fuzzy shading
-    - blend with landscape layer or use landscape layers as a mask
-- normal
-    - to camera ? bottom up ?
-    - rotating normals towards camera instead of pointing them up, is a good supplement to unify grass shading, while not causing uniform ugly white sheen
-    - if tangent space normals are enabled in material, your normal will be flipped for backface.
-While it is desired behavior for grass cards with default normals,
-    - if you are using foliage with edited normals, the backfaces will have incorrect normals.
-Using foliage with edited normals implies disabling disabling tangent space normals and handling normals yourself in the material using two-sided sign.
-    - You’d want every grass blade to have some sort of distinct specular highlights, preferably corresponding to grass blade orientation, supported by normal map. (not pointing grass normals straight up)
-    - normal map is in use, it also helps if its intensity is high enough to shift surface-subsurface balance from card level to grass blade level.
-- vertex anim **movement**
-    - rotate on slopes to have grass pointing up all the time !!!
-    - wind and interaction, bend grass near player
-    - wygiac przy playerze cardsy troche do kamery
-    - scale anim and size on distance to betere disappear LOD
-    - scale grass down on last lod
-    - how fast move depend on scale `smooth ramp =x*(in+1))/(x-in)`
-- sss
-    - SSS color should not differ considerably from albedo.
-    -  SSS is obtained by sampling environment cubemap in the direction, opposite of the normal.
-If your grass cluster normals are pointing upwards, they will sample the skylight from bottom part.
-Needless to say, that if skylight is set to use black for lower hemisphere, you won’t get any subsurface from indirect light.
-- - off specular on bottom
-- shadows ... ?

 **Placement**
   - cluster foliage, procedural placement system